utilitywarehouse/design-systems/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Customer Web UI!
+Thank you for your interest in contributing to UW Web UI!
 This project is made possible by contributors like you, and we welcome any contributions to the codebase and documentation.